As I say in the “Guidelines on Writing a Philosophy Paper,” you’ll be graded on three basic criteria:

 Your paper displays a consistently strong command and understanding of the course material, reflecting careful reading of relevant readings and careful attention in class.

-Your paper displays a good command and understanding of the course material, with some gaps and small inaccuracies.
+Your paper displays a good command and understanding of the course material, though it may have some gaps and small inaccuracies.

 Your paper displays some command and understanding of the course material, but there are significant gaps and inaccuracies.